Genetic Map of Fugu (the Tiger Pufferfish)

 Integration of the Genetic Map and Genome Assembly of Fugu Facilitates

-Insights into Distinct Features of Genome Evolution in Teleosts and Mammals.
+Insights into Distinct Features of Genome Evolution in Teleosts and

 Genome Biology and Evolution, 3, 424-442.